Cray-HPE/docs-csm/operations/system_admin_toolkit/usage/SAT_Bootprep.md

       branch: "{{uss.working_branch}}"
 ```

-**Note:** When the value of a key in the bootprep input file is a Jinja2
+**NOTE:** When the value of a key in the bootprep input file is a Jinja2
 expression, it must be quoted to pass YAML syntax checking.

 Jinja2 expressions can also use filters and Python's built-in string methods to